google/glazier/docs/actions.md

             *   If the % character is used in ArgB, it will be replaced for the current build branch, taken from glazier/lib/buildinfo.
         *   ArgC[str]: googet.exe location (Optional)
+            * If specified, the path to googet.exe is also used for the `-root` flag when launching GooGet.
         *   ArgD[int]: Installation retry attemps (optional, defaults to 5)
         *   ArgE[int]: Installation retry sleep interval in seconds (optional, defaults to 30)